ivalentinee/ivalentinee.github.io/en/_posts/2020-08-22-aliases-in-elixir.md

 This one is short, but I think I should white down this insight.

-My main argument (not just against [Ruby](https://www.ruby-lang.org/), but overall) looks like this: "Code should annotate not only dependancies, but dependants".
+My main argument (not just against [Ruby](https://www.ruby-lang.org/), but overall) looks like this: "Code should annotate not only dependencies, but dependants".

-In case of Elixir dependancies are easy to track just by looking at `alias` and `import` (rarely `use`).
+In case of Elixir dependencies are easy to track just by looking at `alias` and `import` (rarely `use`).
 However, annotating dependants would make writing code an unpleasant experience.
 But there's a way.

 There're 2 (okay, 1.5) ways to write `alias`:
 ```elixir